GhostNaix/UCS-0.7.1.0-UI/README.md

 #Ultrapowa Clash Server

-An awesome, irresistible Clash Of Clans server that has a huge awesome community background just to rock and roll the base.
-It is production ready and you can create your own private server like others.
-Come and join our community
+An awesome, irresistible Clash Of Clans server that has a huge and awesome community background just to rock and roll the base.
+It is production ready and you can create your own private server like others have.
+Come and join our community!

 #Websites